-Generation interconnection studies will involve, at a minimum, summer peak and summer offpeak for most generation plants.
+Generation interconnection studies will involve, at a minimum, summer peak and summer off-peak for most generation plants.
 A light load (minimal load) analysis will also be performed if the generation is likely to be on during those periods of time.
-Energy storage devices such as battery storage or pumped hydro may be treated as both a generator and a load depending on the planning engineering concerns about reliability.
+Energy storage devices such as battery storage or pumped hydro may be treated as both a generator and a load depending on reliability concerns.